Battle of Soissons (1918): 26th Infantry Regiment

 26th Infantry Regiment had taken their first objective by 5:30 am. and halted halfway to Missy-aux-Bois.
 The regiment continued eastward and took Missy-aux-Bois on the southern lip of Missy Ravine by 9:00 am.
-They advanced about 1 km east of Missy-aux-Bois before being pinned down just west of the Soissons – Paris road by machine gun fire from the eastern side of the road.
+They advanced about 1 km east of Missy-aux-Bois before being pinned down just west of the Soissons–Paris road by machine gun fire from the eastern side of the road.

 1st Brigade

 1st Brigade advanced eastward to the intermediate objective, the line La Glaux Tillieul – La Glaux, behind a rolling barrage advancing at the rate of 100 m every two minutes.
-Because their advance wasn't slowed by ravines, the left flank of the 16th Infantry on the north of the brigade sector became exposed.
+Because their advance was not slowed by ravines, the left flank of the 16th Infantry on the north of the brigade sector became exposed.
 Further to the south 18th Infantry was able to keep pace with 16th Infantry.
 The Moroccan 1st Division, on the right flank of 18th Infantry, kept pace to the first objective but slowed to 100 m every 4 minutes beyond that point.
 As 18th Infantry pushed forward their right flank became exposed and they started taking enfilading machine gun fire from Cravançon Farm.
 Colonel Frank Parker sent an element of 18th Infantry into the Moroccan 1st Division's zone to deal with the problem.
 Shortly thereafter, Cravançon Farm was in American hands.
-Both the 16th and 18th Infantry Regiments were far enough south of the machine guns at Vauxbuin to be out of range and by 8:30 am both regiments had crossed the Soissons – Paris road.
+Both the 16th and 18th Infantry Regiments were far enough south of the machine guns at Vauxbuin to be out of range and by 8:30 am both regiments had crossed the Soissons–Paris road.
 Both regiments reformed and advanced through the Chaudun Position to take the wheat fields north of Chaudun.

 By 11:00 am, the American 1st Division captured both objectives Foch had hoped for by the end of the day.
 Berdoulat, wishing to exploit his early success, issued orders for the American 1st Division to reach the line Berzy-le-Sec – Buzancy facing northeast to block the southern outlets of the Crise River.
 The French 153rd Division was tasked with capturing Berzy-le-Sec and the Moroccan 1st Division was assigned the taking of Buzancy.
 1st Division spent the afternoon preparing to go on the attack again at 5:00 pm.
 Artillery was moved forward, food and ammunition was distributed, and telephone lines were strung.
 Unable to secure artillery support to suppress the heavy enfilading machine gun fire from the Vauxbin Position, 2nd Brigade was unable to advance beyond the 2nd objective.
 1st Brigade was on the third objective just north of Buzancy.